milojennings/zippy/README.md

     :::text
     git clone https://bitbucket.org/roadsidemultimedia/zippy.git
     cd zippy
-    ### unfortunately vagrant plugin install can only take one argument  :-(
+    ### unfortunately 'vagrant plugin install' can only take one argument  :-(
-        ### if you need to install a pre-release or different verison, do it like so:
+    ### if you need to install a pre-release or different version, do it like so:
-        ## vagrant plugin install vagrant-vbguest --plugin-version 0.10.0.pre1 --plugin-source https://rubygems.org
+    vagrant plugin install vagrant-vbguest --plugin-version 0.10.0.pre1 --plugin-source https://rubygems.org
-    vagrant plugin install vagrant-vbguest
+    ### vagrant plugin install vagrant-vbguest
     vagrant plugin install vagrant-digitalocean
     vagrant plugin install vagrant-hostsupdater

+    ## for local:
+    vagrant up local

+    ## for staging:
-    vagrant up
+    vagrant up staging --provider=digital_ocean

 ###################